NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/DICOMforQuantitativeImaging/README.md

 ## Objective

 1. Discuss with the interested attendees capabilities of the DICOM standard and available support in tools for standardized communication of data produced by image analysis.
-2. Triage open issues for dcmqi, identify and fix at least some.
+2. Triage open issues for dcmqi, prioritize and fix at least some, revisit documentation and related open issues.
 3. Work on converting an existing radiomics dataset into DICOM representation.

 ## Approach and Plan